mixmarvel/mixmarvel.github.io/_posts/2025-01-21-Announcement.md

 ---
-layout: post
+layout:post
-title: MixMarvel Foundation Announcement of  MIX Buyback Plan to Drive Sustainable Ecosystem Growth MixMarvel
+title:MixMarvel Foundation Announcement of  MIX Buyback Plan to Drive Sustainable Ecosystem Growth MixMarvel subtitle:Administration
-subtitle: Administration
 ---

 MixMarvel Foundation states that reported in January 21 2025, MixMarvel Foundation officially announced that it will initiate a $MIX token buyback program with revenue generated from its ecosystem.